kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

 1. [Set up Vault as a CA by using the PKI secrets engine to generate certificates](https://developer.hashicorp.com/vault/docs/secrets/pki).
 2. [Create a cert-manager `Issuer` for the Vault CA](https://cert-manager.io/docs/configuration/vault/).
-3. If you use Vault to store other, non-TLS secrets along with the TLS certificates, then configure you default Gloo Edge Settings.
+3. If you use Vault to store other, non-TLS secrets, then configure your default Gloo Edge Settings.
    ```shell
    kubectl -n gloo-system edit settings default
    ```
 4. Update the Settings as follows:
    * Remove the existing `kubernetesSecretSource`, `vaultSecretSource`, or `directorySecretSource` field.
    * Add the `secretOptions` section with a Kubernetes source and a Vault source specified to enable secrets to be read from both Kubernetes and Vault.
-   * Add the `refreshRate` field to watch for changes in Vault secrets and the local filesystem of where Gloo Edge runs.
+   * Add the `refreshRate` field to configure the polling rate at which we watch for changes in Vault secrets.
    {{< highlight yaml "hl_lines=16-28" >}}
    apiVersion: gloo.solo.io/v1
    kind: Settings